 Upon the visited network portal receiving a user name and password entry from the subscriber, the visited network AAA proxy MUST initiate a RADIUS session and Access-Request to the home network AAA server per [RFC 2865] that contains the User-Name and User-Password attributes.
 The interface between the portal and AAA proxy is out of scope for this specification.
 See Section 6.8 for further RADIUS protocol requirements.
 The visited network AAA proxy MUST locate and route the RADIUS session to the home network based on the realm contained in the user name per Network Access Identifier (NAI) [RFC 4282].
-The home network AAA MUST authenticate the subscriber based on user name password or reject the request.
-Upon receiving a RADIUS Access-Accept (authentication complete) from the home network AAA server, the visited network Access GW provides Internet access for the roaming subscriber device and begin to collect and report accounting data as described in Section 6.7.
-The interface between the visited network Access GW is out of scope of this document.
+[WBA-WRiX-I], section 2.3 describes recommendations, related to this NAI.
+Remark that, if the default user name does not include a valid realm to identify the home network, some kind of user interaction will be necessary to append extra info (realm) to the user name to make it possible to identify the home network.
+This realm-information should be appended as follows: